 To the second point.
 Jefferson well understood the role of a free press in principle, but he also despised them in practice.
 He understood what is true today, humans pay attention to news that is grandiose.
 His entire quote, often reduced to “Nothing can now be believed which is seen in a newspaper” is worth reading:

 The argument I make here is analogous, the importance of the freedom to publish cannot be understated.
 With that comes the right to critique what is being published.

-In order to improve our society from the consequences of this Noble Myth I want to hammer home the point here.
-It is not to limit our interpretation of the scope of press freedom, but rather to expand it.
+In order to improve our society from the consequences of this Noble Myth, we must not limit the scope of press freedom, but expand it.

 Think about it this way.
 Anonymity is taking this example to its furthest extreme.
 Yet some of the most important writing to appear within the pages of a newspaper was written anonymously.
-The Federalist Papers and the Anti-Federalist Papers, which carried the weight of selling a collection of 13 states into forming a Union, were written under pseudonyms!
+The Federalist Papers and the Anti-Federalist Papers, which carried the weight of selling 13 states on banding together, were written under pseudonyms!
 Ben Franklin was famous for writing anonymously under pen names such as Silence Dogood, Richard Saunders, and Busy Body.
-I posit, how did this era of anonymous, non-journalistic, era of information turn out?
+How did this era of anonymous, non-journalistic, era of information turn out?
 I’d say we did alright.

 It’s time to apply the same level of press freedom in practice to everyone, both in praise and critique.

 Let’s face it, the most important variable into both the economic and efficacy equations of News Media success is time.
 The more time people spend consuming news the more money is made and the more effective the information presented is at forming opinions.
 This is a linear relationship and will never change (yes even for subscriptions).